ThibArg/jsBitTable/README.md

 ### Principles
 A BitTable is a table of bits.
-Each bit ois set to 0 or 1.
+Each bit is set to 0 or 1.
 Using a bit table can be very useful in several situations.
 For example (and jsBitTable was developed with this purpose in mind), to keep track of the selected lines in a grid, when this grid can hold hundred, thousands, millions of rows.
 For each selected row, the BitTable just set the corresponding bit to 1.

 There are 2 different implementations:
 * `BitTableArr` uses an array of 32-bit integer and the bit-operators of JavaScript